sergiocarracedo/blog/source/_posts/2021/understanding-d3-js-introduction.md

 xScale(10) // 0
 ```

-Scale also provides some methods for do extra actions, for example, if you want to get the value in the chart from the "canvas" coordinates (the typical use case is getting the chart value in the mouse position) we can use
+Scale also provides some methods for do extra actions, for example, if you want to get the value in the chart from the 'canvas' coordinates (the typical use case is getting the chart value in the mouse position) we can use

 ```js
 xScale.invert(159.5) // 5
 ```

 > Probably you are thinking the same as me the first time I see that: It's a function that has methods?
 WTF!.
-If you want you can go farther but in swallow, if the function has arguments returns the "main" value, if not returns an object of functions.
+If you want you can go farther but in swallow, if the function has arguments returns the 'main' value, if not returns an object of functions.

 We can do the same for the y-axis: